 So nosy me looks up from my phone and notices this gentleman wearing a backpack and holding a $5 bill who looks to be homeless, or maybe he was dealing with a hard time, but either way, as he asks about a few items on the menu he shortly discovers he may need more than $5.

 The lady begins to offer some suggestions to help him and the man orders.
 As she’s asking him what he wants to drink, he’s thinking about it and the lady says, ‘Don’t worry about it.
 Your breakfast is on me.’

 I took this picture for a couple of reasons.
 It would have been so easy to turn around and ask the manager to step in or for help, but she didn’t, she just said ‘Hey, it’s on me.’
-She could have just given him water and took his money and went on to the next customer, but again, she didn’t – she just did it.
+She could have just given him water and taken his money and gone on to the next customer, but again, she didn’t – she just did it.